 Analytical Writing in GRE

 This section is comparable to writing an opinion article.
 Candidates are given situations or subjects connected to current events, and they must write their opinions on them.
 Aspirants are also given arguments to solve, which they must do while evaluating all options.
-This section necessitates that the candidate extremely thinks clearly, rationally, and intellectually.
+This section requires the candidate to think clearly, rationally, and intellectually.

 GRE vs CAT Institutions